-Select from practically any style you can think of: billfolds, trifolds, coin wallets, breast wallets, cardholders and more.
-You can also choose from three different types of leather, and have it personalised with your initials.
+Select from practically any style you can think of: billfolds, tri-folds, coin wallets, breast wallets, cardholders, and more.
+You can also choose from three different types of leather, and have it personalized with your initials.

 If you’d thought of British heritage outerwear label Barbour 10 years ago your mind would’ve no doubt started racing with images of red-faced old men, ambling through the misty English countryside, with shotguns slung over their shoulders.
 However, today the brand has a very different image and due in no small part to a string of celebrity fans and exciting brand collabs, Barbour is very much en vogue again.
 And rightly so.

-The iconic olive wax cotton is no doubt the brand’s calling card and its cardholders and wallets manage to utilise this without looking like the only place you’d spend your money is a farm shop.
+The iconic olive wax cotton and quilted jackets are no doubt the brand’s calling cards and its cardholders and wallets manage to utilise this without looking like the only place you’d spend your money is a farm shop.

 J.Crew is a brand that perfectly encapsulates everything we love about that stylish, preppy, Ivy League look.
 The focus is, and always has been, on creating staple items, free from the influence of fleeting trends and with a sparse approach to branding.